ryanpolasky/personal-website/README.md

 ## Local Development

 1. Clone the repository
+2. Install dependencies: `npm install`
+3. Build CSS: `npm run build` (or `npm run build:debug` for verbose output)
-2. Open `index.html` in your browser
+4. Open `index.html` in your browser

-3. No build process required - it's a static HTML file
+### Build Process

+This project uses Tailwind CSS for styling.
+The build process compiles the utility classes from `src/input.css` into the final `styles.css` file.

+**Available Scripts:**
+- `npm run build` - Build CSS for production
+- `npm run build:debug` - Build CSS with verbose logging
+- `npm run watch` - Watch for changes and rebuild automatically

+**Note:** Make sure to run the build command after making changes to HTML files or Tailwind classes to ensure all utility classes are generated properly.

 ## About & Contact